anna93/angular-gulp-seed/README.md

 ## App Structure

-Let's chuck it!
-I am sick of researching about the most correct way of organizing my angular app, specifically the directory structure of the app.
-I have looked at [John Papa's Angular1 style guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1#modules) and I feel that the following structure is good enough.
+This repo follows [John Papa's Angular1 style guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1#modules) .
 If you have any suggestions kindly add an issue with this repository or better still, submit a pull request.

 ```
 .